 - store your milk in a fridge for up to 4 days in a bottle or a jar with an airtight lid;

-- It is natural for plant-based milk to separate while stored in a refrigerator; you should shake it well before consuming it.
+- It is natural for some plant-based milk to separate while stored in a refrigerator; If that’s happened, just shake it well before using.

 All you need is: